Good replacements for Urad Dal include Beaten Rice, Semolina, Nuts, Red Lentils, and Yellow Split Peas.

 Just mix the semolina with your regular vegetables and add some seasonings of your choice for a delicious crunch.

-With its slightly sweet flavor, semolina can surprisingly enhance the aroma and taste of any dish.
+With its slightly sweet flavor, semolina can surprisingly improve the aroma and taste of any dish.

 3 - Nuts

-Nuts are one of the most versatile ingredients there is – they come in a variety of shapes and sizes, bursting with flavor and crunchy texture.
+Nuts are one of the most flexible ingredients there is - they come in a variety of shapes and sizes, full of flavor and crunchy texture.

 Whether you opt for almonds, walnuts, cashews, or any other nut combinations, they add an undeniable depth to any dish.

-For example, urad dal is a commonly used Indian legume that can be substituted for chopped and roasted nuts for a tasty crunch.
+For example, urad dal is a commonly used Indian legume that can be substituted for chopped and roasted nuts for a tasty crunch - and Brazil nuts substitute options help choose similar textures when a specific nut is unavailable.

 4 - Red Lentils